 Low-cost elegance

-• Easy to use and simple to learn;
+• Simple to learn and remember to use;

-India; North Caroline, 1970 Halloween dance party, George Washington GWU Student Union, Calvert St. DC rent strike.
+India; North Carolina, 1970 Halloween dance party, George Washington GWU Student Union, Calvert St. DC rent strike.